willclo1/MariaDeadbeatsSite/README.md

 # CSI3335 Project Virtual Environment

-This repository provides a virtual environment setup with specified dependencies for student projects in the CSI3335 course.
+This repository provides a virtual environment setup with specified dependencies for student projects in the CSI3335 course. **Please use Python 3.10 and above**

 ## Description